TL;DR

 Investors are increasingly aware of the direct physical threats that climate change poses to their property assets.

-These threats range mainly from more frequent and severe hurricanes, wildfires, and floods to the gradual but relentless rise in sea levels and temperatures.
-Such events can lead to substantial damage, skyrocketing insurance costs and diminished property values that in turn create significant financial losses.
+These threats primarily include more frequent and severe hurricanes, wildfires, and floods, as well as the gradual but relentless rise in sea levels and temperatures.
+Such events can lead to substantial damage, skyrocketing insurance costs, and diminished property values, which in turn create significant financial losses.

-The growing concern over physical climate risks is reflected in investor behaviour vis-à-vis financial institutions, with discussions shifting toward the need to effectively integrate climate risks into business mechanisms.
+The growing concern over physical climate risks is reflected in investor behaviour vis-à-vis financial institutions, with discussions shifting toward the need to integrate climate risks into business mechanisms effectively.

-In the case of Wall Street, investors recently vividly called the financial hub to recognise the profound influence of climate-related risks and opportunities on business profitability, while disregarding these factors can undermine both sustainable growth and market stability.
+In the case of Wall Street, investors have recently called for the financial hub to recognise the profound influence of climate-related risks and opportunities on business profitability, while disregarding these factors can undermine both sustainable growth and market stability.

 A key factor driving this shift among investors is the escalating severity and frequency of extreme weather events, which are compelling insurers to retreat from disaster-prone regions.
-This withdrawal is rendering unproductive housing markets and unexpected losses in both current and future investments.
+This withdrawal is rendering housing markets unproductive and causing unexpected losses in both current and future investments.

 The latest findings from the Federal Reserve’s (Fed) climate scenario analysis highlight the potential for significant, unanticipated financial losses due to impacts on real estate portfolios, under orderly climate scenarios alone.